exercism/problem-specifications/exercises/space-age/description.md

+Given an age in seconds, calculate how old someone is in terms of a given planet's solar years.

 Given an age in seconds, calculate how old someone would be on:

    - Earth: orbital period 365.25 Earth days, or 31557600 seconds